avoiding-side-effects/avoiding-side-effects.github.io/index.md

 For each of the four following tasks, we randomly generate four curricula of 8 levels each.
 For two runs from each task, we sample a trajectory from the baseline and AUP policy networks.
 The side-by-side results are shown below; for quantitative results, see [our paper](https://arxiv.org/abs/2006.06547).

-Since these results weren't cherry-picked, sometimes AUP ends up looking a little silly!
-Even so, AUP undoubtably does better than the baseline on average.
+These results weren't cherry-picked, but they demonstrate how AUP tends to significantly reduce side effects.

 ## prune-still-easy